-For most of our trips you basically need two pairs of shoes…one to wear while in the boat (they will be getting wet!) and a dry pair to wear while in camp.
-If you are joining us on one of our combination hike/river trips, or you really enjoy hiking off the trail, a good, comfortable pair of hiking boots are essential.
-It is imperative that these boots are well broke in!!!
+For most of our trips you basically need two pairs of shoes…one to wear in the boat (they will be getting wet!) and a dry pair to wear in camp.
+If you are joining us on one of our combination hike/river trips, or if you really enjoy hiking off the trail, a good, comfortable pair of hiking boots is essential.
+It is imperative that these boots are already well broken in!
 Nothing is worse than blisters from a new pair of boots!

-While rafting the rivers you will get wet going through the rapids (what fun would it be if you didn’t?!)
-Synthetic materials are lightweight, warm and dry much quicker than cotton.
+While on the river you will get wet going through rapids (what fun would it be if you didn’t?!).
+Synthetic materials are lightweight, warm, and dry much quicker than cotton.
 They also keep you warmer when wet than cotton.
 Comfort is essential to having fun!

-Vinyl and plastic rain gear do not hold up well and there is no place to purchase emergency rain gear on the river.
+Vinyl and plastic rain gear do not hold up well in the wilderness and there is no place to purchase emergency rain gear once we’re out on the river.
 Better to be prepared than wet and cold if caught in an afternoon rain shower.
-Gortex, waterproof PVC and coated nylon are excellent choices.
-The Acadia Rainsuit from www.cascadeoutfitters.com 1-800-223-7238 is reasonably priced and will provide the protection you need.
+Gore-tex, waterproof PVC and coated nylon are excellent material choices for a rain coat and rain pants.

-The temperatures in Idaho, Montana and Alaska are not always predictable and can fluctuate dramatically in a 24 hour period (freezing at night and 70-80’s the next afternoon) therefore we must be prepared for anything.
-Long underwear, wool caps, gloves, socks and a warm jacket are necessary in case of unexpected weather.
+We run river trips in climates with unpredictable summer temperatures that can fluctuate dramatically in a 24-hour period, from freezing at night to 70-80’s the next afternoon.
+Therefore, we must be prepared for anything.
+Long underwear, wool caps, gloves, socks, and a warm jacket are necessary in case of unexpected weather.

 Each trip is tailored to the desires of the guests.
 Generally, about a total of 5 hours each day (give or take a couple of hours), broken by a lunch stop, along with any other exploring adventures.